Super Formula Championship: Cars

 Until 2002, Formula Nippon was an open formula category, where a variety of chassis builders, engine manufacturers, and tyre manufacturers could compete.
 Chassis were supplied by Lola, Reynard, and G-Force.
 Mugen-Honda supplied the vast majority of the engines along with Cosworth and Judd.
 Bridgestone, Yokohama, and Dunlop supplied teams with tyres.
 However, the series began adopting more spec components.
 Bridgestone became the series' sole tyre supplier beginning in 1997, and in 1998, Mugen-Honda became the sole engine supplier (though open tuning was still allowed).
 Chassis remained an open formula until 2003, after Reynard declared bankruptcy and G-Force withdrew from the series.
 The Lola B03/51 became the series' spec chassis thereafter.

-In 2006 Formula Nippon underwent a drastic revision of its technical regulations.
+In 2006, Formula Nippon underwent a drastic revision of its technical regulations.
 The new Lola FN06 chassis was introduced, while new three-litre V8 engines by Toyota and Honda were introduced, based on the same engine blocks that the manufacturers used in the 2005 IndyCar Series.
 American racecar manufacturer Swift Engineering produced the FN09 chassis that was introduced in 2009, and used until 2013.
 Also, in 2009, a new 3.4 litre V8 engine formula was introduced, a common engine that would be used in Formula Nippon and the GT500 class of Super GT, as well as a "push-to-pass" overtake system that is still used today.

+The Dallara SF14 was used between the 2014 to 2018 season, and featured at least 30% components manufactured in Japan.
+Changed regulations both in Super Formula and Formula 1 resulted in closest gap ever between lap times: in 2014 season in Round 1 at Suzuka Circuit in Q2 André Lotterer did 1:36.996 which was 4.49 seconds slower than Nico Rosberg's pole time of 1:32.506 for the 2014 Japanese Grand Prix and was not only inside the 107% rule but could potentially placed him 21st in the F1 grid in front of two cars of Kamui Kobayashi (1:37.015) and Max Chilton (1:37.481).

+In 2016, Yokohama Rubber replaced Bridgestone as the series' sole tyre supplier.

-The current spec chassis for the series is the Dallara SF19, which was unveiled at Suzuka Circuit in October 2017.
-The SF19 weighs 670 kilogrammes (including the driver), and is powered by two-litre single turbo-charged engines built by Honda and Toyota under the Nippon Race Engine (NRE) formula.
+The Dallara SF19, which was used from the 2019 to 2022 season, was unveiled at Suzuka Circuit in October 2017.
+It weighed 670 kilograms (including the driver), and was powered by a two-litre single turbo-charged engines built by Honda and Toyota under the Nippon Race Engine (NRE) formula.
 The engines used in Super Formula have been detuned compared to their counterparts used in Super GT (GT500), but continue to allow for the use of the "push-to-pass" style Overtaking System (OTS) that allows for an additional five kilogrammes per hour (5 kg/h) of fuel burn for up to 200 seconds during a race.

-The previous generation of the car, the Dallara SF14, was used between the 2014 to 2018 season, and featured at least 30% components manufactured in Japan.
-The pole position lap time for a Super-Formula Dallara SF14 at Suzuka Circuit in 2017, 1:35.907, was 8.588 seconds, or 9.0%, slower than the pole lap time for the 2017 Japanese Grand Prix.

-In 2016, Yokohama Rubber replaced Bridgestone as the series' sole tyre supplier.
+The Dallara SF23, a slightly modified version of the SF19, was unveiled on December 13, 2022, and has been used since the 2023 season.
+It has upgraded aerodynamics to improve overtaking and wheel-to-wheel racing.